mmetting/openshift-raincatcher/README.md

 # Using this template

-This template is used to deploy raincatcher-server to Openshift using the a s2i json file.
+These templates are used to deploy RainCatcher to Openshift using the a s2i json files.

 ## Deploying Raincatcher on Openshift using CLI